WLAN-Pi/wlanpi-webui/debian/wlanpi-webui.1.md

 # NAME

-wlanpi-webui - a WebUI for the WLAN Pi
+wlanpi-webui - a local WebUI for the WLAN Pi

 # DESCRIPTION

-wlanpi-webui is a WebUI built specifically for the WLAN Pi.
+wlanpi-webui is a local web app built with Flask and UIKit for the WLAN Pi.

-It provides graphical access to a select few tools included in the WLAN Pi image.
+It provides graphical access through a web browser to only a few of the toolkit included in the WLAN Pi image.

 # LOCALE